junedacaya/L-wingSolarPanelInteractiveDisplay/README.md

 ## Power Up
 By plugging it into the PC using the mini-USB connector we provide power into the whole system.
 In the winter semester, I will input more power into the PLC.
 But as of this current project, it will have enough power provided by the PC when we try the unit testing.
 <img src="https://github.com/junedacaya/L-wingSolarPanelInteractiveDisplay/blob/master/Documentation/Assembled%20Wifi%20PLC%20with%20baseholder.jpg?raw=true">

+## Unit Tesing

+For my unit testing, I only run a simple blinky program into the PLC comment to show a connection with all the components stacked.